Tokyo Disney Resort

 Winter can be cold (low 30s to upper 40s F) but January and February offer the lowest crowds at the theme parks.

 If at all possible, avoid going in the summer.
-It’s miserably hot and humid, it rains a lot, and there is a major holiday period in late summer (see below) that creates crowds and drives up expenses.
+It’s miserably hot and humid, it rains a lot, and there are also two holiday time periods in mid-July and mid-August associated with Oban that can have bigger crowds (the date of the holiday can vary in different areas of Japan).

-Be aware that Japan has three national holiday periods that you will definitely want to avoid: New Year (January 1-3 and any associated weekend); Golden Week (April 29-May 5 and associated weekends); and Obon (July or August, depending on lunar calendar).
+Be aware that Japan has two national holiday periods that you will definitely want to avoid: New Year (January 1-3 and any associated weekend) and Golden Week (April 29-May 5 and associated weekends).

 In preparation for the trip, I bought a couple of guidebooks.
 Unfortunately, because relatively few English-speaking visitors go to Japan, the English-language guidebooks aren’t updated annually.
 Most guidebooks to Japan are updated only every 3 to 5 years.